harlyq/aframe-sprite-particles-component/README.md

 **frustumCulled** : boolean = `true`

 if false then always render the particle system.
-This is useful for world relative systems that move a lot because the bounds of the particle system are only around the current position, and not all past positions
+This is useful for particles using a **source** that moves a lot because the bounds of the particle system are only around the current position, and not all past positions

 **lifeTime** : number range = `1`